 “Writers, actors, and prostitutes all face the same fundamental economic problem: they are competing with amateurs who are pretty good and will work for nothing.”

-I’m trying to find my way.
-There are bills to pay.
-There are poems to write.
-I’m working on a new book.
+I’m finding my way.
 I’m not competing with amateurs, I am one.
 From the French, a “lover of,” and the Latin, amare, “to love.”
-We’ll see how it goes.